rparak/Collision_Detection/README.md

 Path: ..\Collision_Detection\src\Lib\Collider\Core.py
 ```

 In particular, the library focuses on solving the path planning problem and the self-collision problem in kinematics (inverse, forward).
-But as an open-source library, it can be used for other tasks, as creativity knows no limits.
+But, as an open-source library, it can be used for other tasks, as creativity knows no limits.

 For the initialization of primitives such as point, box, and line segment, see the following script.